dsccommunity/HyperVDsc/README.md

     }

-    # create the testVM out of the vhd.
+    # create the generation 1 testVM out of the vhd.
     xVMHyperV testvm
     {
         Name = "$($name)_vm"